TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- corner case: delete while move?
 		- should work anyway and yeah, deactivate it then

-- Grenades shall change shape to circle so that throws can be precise
-	- Let hand fuse invariant have an optional radius for the thrown grenade
-		- should we reinfer when tweaking?
-	- the physics world cache will simply take into consideration if the hand fuse was released, when calculating shape
-		- so hand fuse component might want to become a synchronizable

 - check in editor if the saving/opening path is a valid folder?

 - make reveal in explorer work for both files and folders
 	- cause it also works for dirs